8 Of The Coziest Sustainable Blankets To Wrap Yourself In

 Price: $69.99-$134.99

-Luna uses 100% lyocell bamboo, cotton, and microfiber.
-Each of these fabrics is OEKO-TEX 100 certified.
-The filling in the blankets is micro glass beads and polyester microfiber.
+For materials, Luna uses 100% lyocell bamboo, cotton, and microfiber, all of which are OEKO-TEX 100 certified.
+The fillings consist of micro glass beads and polyester microfiber, ensuring both comfort and durability.

 7. Stray and Wander